Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 Medications:

 Consult with a healthcare professional before your trek to discuss the use of medications to help prevent altitude sickness.
-Acetazolamide (commonly known as Diamox) is a medication that can aid in preventing altitude sickness by stimulating breathing and increasing urination, which helps to eliminate excess carbon dioxide and promote acclimatization.
+Acetazolamide (commonly known as Diamox) is a medication that aids in preventing altitude sickness by stimulating breathing and increasing urination, which helps to eliminate excess carbon dioxide and promote acclimatization.
 Medications should be taken as per the guidance of a healthcare professional.

 Avoid Alcohol and Sleeping Pills:

-Avoid alcohol and sleeping pills during your trek, as they can suppress the respiratory system and further hinder acclimatization.
+Avoid alcohol and sleeping pills during your trek, as they suppress the respiratory system and further hinder acclimatization.
 Also, do not smoke.

 Proper Rest and Sleep